michaelwro/luSolve-C/README.md

-# linalg-c
+# luSolve-C
-A collection of common linear algebra algorithms implemented in C
+Use LU-Factorization to solve a system of linear equations.
+Implemented in C.